No one really wants to think about paying taxes, but taking steps today may help reduce the amount of taxes you or your heirs may pay later.

 When it comes to making these decisions, we believe a team approach is best.
 Your financial advisor can work with you and your legal and tax professionals to help ensure your strategy reflects your current wishes as well as current tax laws.

 Below are some highlights of current federal tax laws that are important to know if you are concerned about the taxes your estate could pay.
 Along with federal taxes, some states have their own estate or inheritance taxes.
-So while your estate may not be subject to federal estate tax, your estate or heirs may have additional state taxes upon your passing.
+So while your estate may not be subject to federal estate tax, your estate or heirs may be subject to state taxes upon your passing.

 “Portability” for married couples

 Portability means that when a person dies, the surviving spouse may “retain” the deceased spouse’s unused exclusion amount.
-For instance, if one spouse dies, the surviving spouse may be able to use their full $23.16 million exclusion without planning for it in advance.
-There are certain tax-filing requirements that must be satisfied to take advantage of this option, so you should talk with your qualified tax advisor about your situation.
+For instance, if one spouse dies, the surviving spouse may be able to use their full combined $27.22 million exclusion without planning for it in advance.
+There are certain tax-filing requirements that must be satisfied to take advantage of this option, so you should talk with your estate-planning attorney or qualified tax advisor about your situation.

 Depending on your assets and situation, your estate may or may not have a tax issue.
 If needed, however, there are strategies you can put into place that may help minimize the effects of these taxes.

 But taxes are only one reason you should create an estate and legacy plan – having a strategy is about much more than money.
 Think about the things that are most important to you: your family, your children, charities, your business.
 A properly planned estate strategy gives you control over how to provide for these, both financially and personally, once you are no longer able to do so yourself.